Loading

 After you have your spreadsheet prepared and an order in your Shopify store, you can start creating your Zap.

 Once you're in the Zap editor, you'll need to set up your trigger first.
 A trigger is the event that starts your Zap.
-Select Shopify as the trigger app and New Paid order as the trigger event.
+If you're using the template, Shopify should be selected as the trigger app, with New Paid Order as the trigger event.
+If not, select those options.
 Click Continue.

-Next, you'll be prompted to log into your Shopify account.
+Next, you'll be prompted to log into Shopify.
+Enter your Shopify username into the dialog box and give Zapier permission to access your account.

 For each app you connect, Zapier will ask for a general set of permissions which allows you to be flexible with your Zaps.
 The only actions Zapier takes on your app accounts are those a given Zap needs to accomplish what you've set up.